-If the Policy Committee accepts Option Three, all Policies concerning community facilities will need to be redrafted as two composite documents i.e., document would outline the City's commitment to providing community facilities and managing these assets in ways that are sustainable.
+If the Policy Committee accepts Option Three, all Policies concerning community facilities will need to be redrafted as two composite documents i.e.,

-Council Policy: Provision and Management of Community Facilities.
-This be a composite of Policies relating to management of community facilities.
+- Council Policy: Provision and Management of Community Facilities.
+This document would outline the City's commitment to providing community facilities and managing these assets in ways that are sustainable. - City Policy: Management of Community Facilities.
+This document would be a composite of Policies relating to management of community facilities.